 • Improper or insufficient nutrition.

-The disease develops quickly enough.
+The disease develops quite quickly.
 Therefore, it is important to take appropriate measures as soon as possible.

 Note!
-According to statistics, the disease most often affects people between the ages of 20 and 30.
+According to statistics, the disease most often affects people aged 20 to 30 years.
 The number of men and women is approximately equal.

 Cutaneous syphilis and its symptoms

 The most common form of the disease is cutaneous syphilis.
 It is characterized by the formation of syphilides, which lie under the skin.
-There are the following types of such formations:
+The following types of such formations are distinguished:

 • Erythema.